-If you do not comply with the requirements above, we are not required to reimburse you for any claimed loss, and you cannot bring any legal claim against us in any way related to the check or errors.
-In addition, if you fail to notify us of any unauthorized check within 30 days (14 days in New York) after we mail, or in any other way make available, a statement that lists an unauthorized check, we are not required to reimburse you for unauthorized checks initiated by the same wrongdoer(s) that we pay after that time.
+If you do not comply with these requirements, we are not required to reimburse you for any claimed loss, and you cannot bring any legal claim against us in any way related to the errors.

-These requirements do not apply to personal account transactions covered by the Electronic Funds Transfer Service Terms or consumer international wire transfer error resolution terms.
-Additional terms specific to wire transfers, including cancelations, errors and unauthorized transactions are contained in your wire transfer agreements.
+Other Transaction Types.
+The requirements of this section, Review Your Account Statements for Checks and Other Errors, apply only to checks, teller transactions, and similar transactions.
+They do not apply to account transactions addressed by the Electronic Funds Transfer Service Terms.
+Additional terms specific to outgoing wire transfers or consumer international wire transfers, including cancellations, errors and unauthorized transactions are contained in your wire transfer agreements.

 You also have certain rights under federal law for substitute checks; please see Substitute Checks and Your Rights for more information.